Aiven-Labs/the-5-types-of-database/slides.typ

 // Use big text for slides!
 #set text(size: 25pt)

-// And old-fashioned fonts...
+// And fonts.
+Typst seems to like Libertinus.
+// (I do rather like the serif capital Q)
+// I had to download it from the Releases folder at https://github.com/alerque/libertinus
+// and install it using /Applications/Font Book
+//
+// Before that, I was being traditional and using "Times Roman" and "Helivitica"
+// (or "Helvetica Neue")

-#set text(font: "Helvetica")
+#set text(font: "Libertinus Sans")

 #show heading.where(
   level: 1
 ): it => text(
-  font: "Times Roman",
+  font: "Libertinus Serif",
   it.body,
 )

 #show heading.where(
   level: 2
 ): it => text(
-  font: "Times Roman",
+  font: "Libertinus Serif",
   it.body,
 )

 // Trying out QR codes
 #import "@preview/tiaoma:0.3.0"